Table of Contents

 Cervical spine injuries are more common in men.

 Cervical spine injuries follow a bimodal age distribution.
-The first peak in the incidence of cervical spine injuries occur in patients aged between fifteen and twenty-four years, whereas the second peak is observed in those older than fifty-five years of age.
+The first peak in the incidence of cervical spine injuries occurs in patients aged between fifteen and twenty-four years, whereas the second peak is observed in those older than fifty-five years of age.

 Anatomy of the Cervical Spine